loogmaii/Project_2_Mai_Jana/Readme.md

 <img width="1351" alt="Screen Shot 2565-12-13 at 12 06 44" src="https://user-images.githubusercontent.com/111941936/207216625-adbbecfc-3f4f-4b57-8a20-2d77a5de15ac.png">

-**Fig.1** Shows the function used to only acquire the data apropriate for the needed time period.
 ```.py
 def get_sensor(readings: list, id: int) -> list:
     data = []